 In November 2019 I was inducted as a member of The National Association of Women Artists.
 Nov.
-5-29, 2019, my painting, "Obsession", oil on linen board, was exhibited at the NAWA Gallery, 315 W. 39th Street, Suite 508, NY, NY.
-I was proud that my painting, "A Day In New York #3" (seen on this site), a watercolor, was recently exhibited at The Church of the Heavenly Rest Art Show, 1085 Fifth Avenue at 90th Street, NYC.
+5-29, 2019, and was exhibited at the NAWA Gallery, 315 W. 39th Street, Suite 508, NY, NY, I was proud that my painting, "A Day In New York #3", was exhibited at The Church of the Heavenly Rest Art Show, in NYC.

 Top: Manarola, Cinque Terre, Italy